aspose-total/Aspose.Total-Products/total/en/java/conversion/potx-to-text/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTX to TEXT via Java or Online App" h2="On Premise Java API for PowerPoint POTX to TEXT conversion within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of file format automation libraries that enable Java developers to automate the batch conversion process of PowerPoint POTX to Word TEXT.
+This process involves two APIs, Aspose.Slides for Java and Aspose.Words for Java.

+Aspose.Slides for Java is a PowerPoint API that enables developers to manipulate and manage presentations.
+It can be used to convert POTX to HTML, which is the first step in the conversion process.
+Aspose.Words for Java is a feature-rich Word Processing API that can be used to convert HTML to TEXT.

+The conversion process is simple and straightforward.
+First, the POTX file is converted to HTML using Aspose.Slides for Java.
+Then, the HTML is converted to TEXT using Aspose.Words for Java.
+This process can be automated to convert multiple POTX files to TEXT in a single batch.

-[Aspose.Total for Java](https://products.aspose.com/total/java/) File Format Automation libraries empower Java developers to automate the batch conversion process of PowerPoint POTX to Word TEXT.
-Converting the document is a two-step process and involves using two APIs.
-We’ll use [Aspose.Slides for Java](https://products.aspose.com/slides/java/) that is a PowerPoint API for presentations manipulation and management to convert POTX to HTML.
-After that by using feature-rich Word Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/) we will convert the HTML to TEXT.
+Aspose.Total for Java is a powerful suite of file format automation libraries that can be used to automate the conversion process of PowerPoint POTX to Word TEXT.
+It is easy to use and provides a reliable and efficient way to convert multiple POTX files to TEXT in a single batch.
+The two APIs, Aspose.Slides for Java and Aspose.Words for Java, make the conversion process simple and straightforward.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}